 Network Profiles: A Network Profile in OneVue represents a network at your facility and each Primex network device is assigned to a network.
 Once assigned the network settings are downloaded to the Primex device, which allows the device to connect to your facility's network to transmit data to and download settings from OneVue.
 For OneVue devices that use NTP time, the assigned network also allows their connection to an external NTP time source.

 Migrating devices to another network: When the network assigned to a Sense Sensor, Sync Bluetooth Bridge, or Notify Bell Controller is required to be updated or changed, there is a required migration procedure - to ensure the devices do not lose their network connection.
-There are three options to migrate a device to another network, including directly from OneVue, from the OWDC or ODC app, or the Primex Device Configuration software.
+There are two options to migrate a device to another network - directly from OneVue or with use of the Primex Device Configuration software.

 Access to network profile settings: Who has access to view and manage network profiles and device network settings is controlled by the Role assigned to a user.

 Power over Ethernet (PoE)/Ethernet and Wi-Fi enabled devices connect to OneVue using the Hypertext Transfer Protocol Secure (HTTPS) protocol (port 443); all communication is encrypted and secure at rest and in transit.

 Power over Ethernet (PoE)/Ethernet and Wi-Fi devices, and the OneVue web browser interface only initiate outbound network connections and do not initiate inbound network connections.

 OneVue client and device data is encrypted in transit and all sensitive data is encrypted at rest.

 Primex devices support an array of network communication options for secure wireless network connectivity.

 Users can access OneVue from a supported web browser on any internet-enabled device, improving flexibility and mobility.

 User access to the OneVue user interface is through a web browser by way of the HTTPS protocol (port 443).